rokcej/wier-2021/README.md

 * Should the 5 second limit apply to the domain or IP? (how do we get the IP?)
 Domain is good enough
 * Can we remove # at the end
+Yes, unless you find an example where it wouldn't be safe

 ## TODO